ctds-usyd/scopus/README.md

     * `create database <DATABASE_NAME> CHARACTER SET = utf8mb4 COLLATE = utf8mb4_unicode_ci;`
       (MySQL doesn't support complete utf-8 encoding, so the encoding should be converted to `utf8mb4`) to the end of the above command
-* Ensure batch processing is enabled on database:
+* Ensure batch processing is enabled on database ( if using MySQL < 5.5):
     * `set global net_buffer_length=1000000;`
     * `set global max_allowed_packet=1000000000;`